 A CHF shall be capable of prioritising the forwarding of any GSME Add Credit Commands and GSME Activate Emergency Credit Commands.

-A CHF shall be capable of Buffering a Command to receive Firmware intended for ESME.
+A CHF shall be capable of Buffering a Command to receive Firmware intended for ESME or SAPC.

 A CHF shall be capable of Buffering Responses and Alerts to be sent via the WAN interface.